MadBomber/justprep/README.md

 A pre-processor for the "just" command line utility. https://github.com/casey/just

+Please forgive the disorganization - thie README is still under development.

 Casey's `just` utility is such a useful tool; but, it has one thing that bothered me - the inability to inherently include recipies from other files.
 For those of us who work on many projects in parallel the ability to share recipes (effective code reuse / modularization) is an important feature.
 Its advantages are:

 * provides for smaller more easily maintained files